PowerShell/ContainerProvider/README.md

 Initial public release fo ContainerProvider

 #### 0.5.3
-Added check to ensure there is enough space on the drive before saving
+Adding capacity to handle folders on share

 ### Dependencies
 This module has no dependencies